ycas/ycas.github.io/ycas/content/UpcomingEvents.md

 * **March 7 7pm to 9pm** Planetarium programs at York Learning Center Planetarium

 * **March 14 7pm to 9pm** Public StarWatch at Rudy Park

+* **March 28 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **April 4 2pm to 4pm** Childrens Planetarium programs at York Learning Center Planetarium